RahulT19/CsNoAI/README.md

 6. Click **Save to MongoDB** and explain that history and the prediction are persisted when MongoDB is connected.
-7. Optionally enable live scraping and explain the offline fallback safety net.

-## Limitations and common questions

-**Why ten sessions?** It makes the model easy to explain and demo, but it is a small sample with only eight residual degrees of freedom.

-**Why separate High and Low models?** Their Day 11 estimates create a possible range for calculating upside and downside relative to the latest close.

-**Does high R-squared mean the forecast is correct?** No. It measures fit to the ten observations only; it does not account for news, earnings, market events, mean reversion, or nonlinear volatility.

-**What happens if MongoDB or the internet is unavailable?** The application falls back safely: stored cache when present, otherwise offline HTML data, and in-memory persistence when MongoDB is offline.
+7. Optionally enable live scraping and explain the offline fallback safety net. falls back safely: stored cache when present, otherwise offline HTML data, and in-memory persistence when MongoDB is offline.